ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

    How does the motion plan look?
 Does it fail to plan often?
 Does the motion look smooth?

    Notice that this implementation in the taskflow uses Descartes to resample all waypoints and solves for that single raster again after a global Descartes has already been run.
 We will fix this later.

+   ..
+Note:: The default starting joint state is likely to be in collision.
+This will cause all motion plans to fail.
+Try changing ``joint_3_u`` to about 1.57 to avoid this.

+   ..
+Note:: When re-building your workspace, you may find it useful to only build the package you've edited instead of the entire workspace.
+You can do this by using the ``--packages-select`` flag with ``colcon``.

 Implement the TrajOpt Planner Profiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^